-The United States of America has always been one of the largest importers in the world.
-Very often, exporters hire freight forwarders to facilitate the export process.
-However, US-based companies or sole proprietors acting as freight forwarders or NVOCCs must apply and obtain an Ocean Transportation Intermediary (OTI) license from the Federal Maritime Commission (FMC).
-Non-US-based NVOCCs are not required to obtain a license but can either apply for a license or simply register with the FMC.
+US-based forwarding companies or sole proprietors acting as freight forwarders or NVOCCs must obtain an Ocean Transportation Intermediary (OTI) license from the Federal Maritime Commission (FMC).
+Non-US-based NVOCCs are not required to obtain a license but can simply register with the FMC.

-Applying for an NVOCC license can be confusing and troublesome.
-In this post, we will clear things up and summarize the process for your ease of reference.
-Before we proceed to the steps, let’s answer some common questions first.
+Applying for an NVOCC license can be confusing, but we are here to clear things up and summarize the process for your ease of reference.
+Before proceeding to the steps, we will answer some commonly asked questions.

-Depending on your role, you may apply for one of the three OTI licenses listed below.
+Depending on your role, first, you will need to decide which of the three OTI licenses listed below best applies to you.

 Operators who obtain this type of license are authorized to perform the following activities: